History of AAHPM

 AAHPM leaders join representatives from external organizations at a Workforce Summit to identify critical workforce challenges and explore future scenarios for the field.

-Launches the Shaping the Future campaign to raise $1.5 million for initiatives designed to bridge the imminent workforce gap, educate the specialists and generalists, and increase our reach with policymakers and the public.
+Launches the Shaping the Future campaign to raise money for initiatives designed to bridge the imminent workforce gap, educate the specialists and generalists, and increase our reach with policymakers and the public.

 Assists in preparing messaging and actively promoting The Joint Commission's campaign, Speak Up: What You Need to Know About Your Serious Illness and Palliative Care.